REJECT Policy

 Rules marked with pre-matching will take effect before the normal rule matching process, thus having the highest priority.

-All rules marked with pre-matching will be extracted for prioritized matching and executed during the DNS resolution and TCP SYN phases.
-If a DNS domain is matched, it directly returns No Record; if matched during the TCP SYN phase, an TCP RST response is generated immediately.
-In case of numerous requests, it escalates to packet loss, and UDP is handled similarly.
+All rules marked with pre-matching are extracted for prioritized matching and executed during the DNS resolution and TCP SYN phases.
+If a DNS domain is matched, Surge returns No Record directly.
+If a TCP SYN is matched, Surge generates a TCP RST response immediately.
+In case of numerous requests, Surge escalates to packet loss.
+UDP is handled similarly.

 Additionally, each rule will only appear once in the recent request list every 5 minutes to avoid flooding due to numerous requests.